jkeohan/rctr-8-2-21/w01d02/components-and-jsx.md

 ### React Components

-Although Bootstrap comes with predefined Components out of the box, React does no such thing.
+Although Bootstrap comes with predefined Components out of the box, React does not, by default, provide a list of Components.

-React allows you to decide what constitutes a Component and then provides the framework for you to add the required HTML and JS to create them.
+React, on the other hand, allows you to decide what constitutes a Component and then provides the framework for you to add the required HTML and JS to create one.

-So instead of creating a few large files, you will organize you're web app into small, reusable Components that encompass their own content and business logic.
+So instead of creating a few large files, you will organize you're web app into small, reusable **Components** that encompass their own content and business logic.

 #### Train Station Schedule Example
 Take for instance an example of a train station schedule.
 There are elements that repeat themselves in the html structure and essentially perform the same function.